dine2014/texbook-mfbook-bugs/bugs.md

 General issues:
 - inconsistent use of text italic vs math italic for single-letter variables (e.g. page C245 line 5)
-- inconsistent use of roman % vs typewriter `%` in prettyprinted METAFONT programs
+- inconsistent use of roman “%” vs typewriter “`%`” in prettyprinted METAFONT programs
 - inconsistent use of `\ldots` vs `\cdots` contradicting *The TeXbook*'s advice (e.g. page C176, line 20; page C307, lines 12–13)
 - inconsistent use of *z*[*k*] vs *z*<sub><i>k</i></sub> inside loops like **for** *k* = 1 **upto** 4: … **endfor** ([details](https://tug.org/pipermail/tex-k/2020-July/003269.html))
-- inconsistent use of ‘`A`’ vs `"A"` when citing characters to be designed (e.g. page C163, lines -4 and -1; page C124, line 3)
 - inconsistent use of ‘;’ vs ‘.’ at the end of programs (e.g. page C249)
 - inconsistent use of ‘<>, <=, >=’ vs ‘≠, ≤, ≥’ in prettyprinted METAFONT programs ([details](https://tug.org/pipermail/tex-k/2020-August/003276.html))
 - space factor not turned off after code fragments (e.g. “and ‘?’&nbsp;&nbsp;is restored” on page C247, lines -6)